It starts with Why and the why of Bamboobee started on the Silk Road.

 Sunny, creator of Bamboobee

-I recently caught up with Sunny to find out more about his Kickstarter project.
+I recently caught up with Sunny to find out more about his Kickstarter project to fund the production of the bamboo bike.
 For those not familiar, Kickstarter is a crowdfunding platform that has helped fund over 39,000 projects with some $570 million by people like you and me.
-3.8 million people apparently who pledged amounts as low as $1.
+3.8 million people apparently pledged amounts as low as $1.
 Crowdfunding leverages on small contributions from many people, from many places.
 One person really can make a difference.

 Bamboo is lightweight, environmentally friendly as it is both biodegradable and sustainable (fast growing and no soil erosion), naturally dampening, and stiffer than carbon.
 As can be seen from early models, bamboo is a highly durable material.
 Sunny also pointed out that, unlike a small crack in a carbon frame, cracks in bamboo will not split the bicycle and jeopardize the rider.